biosails/pheniqs/docs/2.0/novaseq.md

 >**H7LT2DSXX_l01_multiplex decoder** lists the possible barcode combinations and the library names associated with them in the [LB](glossary.html#lb_auxiliary_tag) tag extracted from [SampleSheet.csv]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/181014_A00534_0024_AH7LT2DSXX/SampleSheet.csv).
 {: .example}

-You can the `base` property on a decoder to use those decoders as a starting point in the `multiplex`, `cellular`, and `molecular`.
+You can use the `base` property in a decoder declaration to use those decoders as a starting point in the `multiplex`, `cellular`, and `molecular`.
 Any directive you specify in your instantiation will override values provided by the referenced base.

 ## Decoding without priors